 Biomass size spectra are defined as the absolute biomass B(w) as a function of body mass w.
 We can describe the biomass spectrum with an intercept parameter and the spectrum exponent Andersen (2019)

 To understand why the biomass in each trophic level is unrelated to the body mass of species in that trophic level, theory invokes mass-dependence in prey encounter rates, consumption limits, and prey preferences (prey (Andersen 2019; Benoit and Rochet 2004, Blanchard et al. 2017).
 The encounter rate between aquatic predators and prey, also called the clearance rate, is typically measured in units of volume per time, as we are considering organisms that occupy a three-dimensional habitat (Kiorboe and Hirst 2014).
 This rate is frequently modeled as a function of mass in which the volume of prey differs among species with different feeding modes in aquatic environments (Kjorboe and Hirst 2014).
 After encounter, consumption rates of predators will be limited by the digestive capacity, which scales with body size because digestive tissue is a fractal delivery network (West et al. 1997; Kjorboe and Hirst 2014; Andersen 2019).
 Finally, empirical evidence on prey size preferences (e.g., Ursin 1973) suggest they can be described by a log-normal distribution of the predator-prey mass ratio (PPMR), which is usually estimated from diet studies (e.g. Reum et al. 2018).
-This distribution describe the prey-preference window: most predators will accept a range of prey sizes close to their preferred size.
+This distribution describes the prey-preference window: most predators will accept a range of prey sizes close to their preferred size.
 As long as the PPMR does not vary with predator mass, i.e., it is independent of w, size spectra theory provides us with a clear link between consumption and predation rates (Andersen 2019).

 In a thorough review of these scaling relationships, Andersen (2019, Eq.
 B2.2) considers a focal individual of size w, and computes the expected biomass of available prey - either conspecifics or heterospecifics – based w, the ecosystem richness (the pre-exponential parameter of the size spectrum), the slope of the spectrum, and an “abundance factor” that combines the PPMR and the width of the prey preference window.
 The per-unit-time consumption of prey of mass w is